-- 1. Supportive measures shall be offered to the person alleged to be the victim ("complainant').
+- 1. Supportive measures shall be offered to the person alleged to be the victim ("complainant").
 A respondent will not be disciplined without the District first following the Title IX grievance process, which includes investigating formal complaints of sexual harassment. - 2.
-The Title IX Coordinator to discuss promptly with the complainant the availability of supportive measures, consider the complainant's wishes with respect to such measures, inform the complainant of the availability of such measures with or without filing of a formal complaint, and explain to the complainant the process for filing a formal complaint.

-- 3. Follow a grievance procedure that complies with the Title IX Final Rule before the imposition of any disciplinary sanctions or other actions that are not supportive measures, against a respondent. - 4.
+The Title IX Coordinator to discuss promptly with the complainant the availability of supportive measures, consider the complainant's wishes with respect to such measures, inform the complainant of the availability of such measures with or without filing of a formal complaint, and explain to the complainant the process for filing a formal complaint. - 3.
+Follow a grievance procedure that complies with the Title IX Final Rule before the imposition of any disciplinary sanctions or other actions that are not supportive measures, against a respondent. - 4.
 The rights protected under the U.S. Constitution, including the First Amendment, Fifth Amendment and Fourteenth Amendment shall not be restricted when complying with Title IX. - 5.
 Sexual harassment allegations in any formal complaint will be investigated.
 The formal complaint can be filed by a complainant or signed by the Title IX Coordinator. - 6.
-The complainant's wishes regarding whether the District/school investigates shall be respected unless the Title IX Coordinator determines that signing a formal complaint to initiate an investigation over the wishes of the complainant is not clearly unreasonable in light of the known circumstances. - 7.
-Compliance efforts, where applicable, to be coordinated with special education staff members.
+The complainant's wishes regarding whether the District/school investigates shall be respected unless the Title IX Coordinator determines that signing a formal complaint to initiate an investigation over the wishes of the complainant is not clearly unreasonable in light of the known circumstances.